mikaelsundell/3rdparty/readme.md

 make install
 ```

-We leave out mobile and web components, remove skip if needed by project.
+We leave out mobile and web components not currenctly needed by 3rdparty.
-If skipped the modules will not be included in 3rdpart Pyside2 when built.

 ### Build 3rdparty libraries and extras with Qt ###